ehsanSepahi/RESTFull-API/README.md

 # Getting started

+## Intro

+The Book Management API project is a simple RESTful API application built using Laravel, allowing you to manage books through HTTP requests and responses.
+This project serves as an illustrative example to demonstrate the capabilities of the Laravel framework in creating a basic RESTful API.

+Key features of this project include:

+1. Book Model: Creation of a "Book" model with attributes such as title, author, and publication year.

+2. BookController: Implementation of CRUD (Create, Read, Update, Delete) methods to manage books.

+3. API Routes: Definition of API routes for performing CRUD operations on books, specifically the /api/books endpoint.

+4. Migration and Database: Creation of a "books" table to store book information using migrations, along with database connection settings in the .env file.

+5. Routes and Requests: Definition of routes related to book management (GET, POST, PUT, DELETE) and the corresponding request handling.

+By running this project, you will be able to interact with book data by sending various requests to the API.
+Features such as creating new books, retrieving lists of books, updating book information, and deleting books will be available.
+Additionally, this project can be easily extended to add custom features as per your requirements.

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/5.4/installation#installation)